Notes on the Geography of Australia: Alice Springs

 Speaks for itself but makes you wonder if half the official messages transmitted over the line were devoted to the sender's titles.
 The telegraph operators gleaned little good gossip, because official messages were encoded.
 Drat!

 The building on the right was the station master's residence, with a kitchen behind and, separately, on the left, barracks.
 The station master was a busy man who served also as postmaster, although mail arrived only every six weeks.
 He was also responsible for Central Australian Aborigines.
 In his spare time he served as the only judge, as an emergency doctor, and as a storekeeper for travelers.

 The telegraph office proper.
 The poles aren't for the telegraph line but for power coming from the nearby battery shed.

 Telegraph poles were a real problem.
-Here's an early form.
+Here's an early form, soon replaced by steel.

 The station has its own cemetery.
 Flint died of rheumatic fever.
 He had been married seven months.
-Was the inscription intended to amuse or frighten?
+Did the dying man have a sense of humor?